jia1/jia1.github.io/content/posts/dynamic-tooltips.md

 ></i>
 ```

 `uib-tooltip` seems to come from [UI Bootstrap](https://angular-ui.github.io/bootstrap/#!#tooltip).
-Before reading the official docs, I stumbled upon this [Stack Overflow thread](https://stackoverflow.com/questions/42057168/angular-bootstrap-tooltip-dynamic-content) which influenced my solution.
+Before reading the official docs, I stumbled upon this [Stack Overflow thread](https://stackoverflow.com/questions/42057168/angular-bootstrap-tooltip-dynamic-content).
+It influenced my solution.
 I then went on to read the docs to understand the versatility of the framework behind the tooltip.

 Here's my solution: